 Agriculture

-Agriculture, along with related food processing, contributes significantly to rural economies in north and central Florida.
-The “Food and fiber” industries in total have a sizable economic impact (over $7,600 per person in output, according to the University of Florida).
+The “Food and fiber” industries in total have a large economic impact (over $7,600 per person in output, according to the University of Florida).

 Unique drivers for Florida include its attractiveness to retirees and remote workers.
 The influx of retirees brings income (pensions, investments) into the state and drives up demand for healthcare services (one reason healthcare is a major sector in Florida).

-The state’s economy grew an estimated 3.5% in real terms in 2024, well above the U.S. average, and is forecast to continue solid growth.
-One potential headwind is its sensitivity to tourism trends and construction booms, which can be cyclical.
+The economy grew 3.5% in 2024, which was well above the U.S. average, and is forecast to continue solid growth.

-5. Illinois (Rank #5: $1.14 trillion)
+5. Illinois (Rank #5 – $1.14 trillion GDP)

 Illinois, with a 2024 GDP of around $1.14 trillion, is the largest state economy in the Midwest and ranks 5th nationally.
 Often hailed as having one of the most diverse economies in America,